jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 Why?

-Well, if we subclass on the General/ObjC side, we **want** our -dealloc chain to be called.
+Well, if we subclass on the ObjC side, we **want** our -dealloc chain to be called.
 And that now can't happen.
-On top of this, our standard -init method will in all probability SEGV, or at least overwrite random memory, as the 'base' initialiser will return a block of memory that is the size of the CF object, not the subclassed General/ObjC object, and any additional  variables will be outside that block.
+On top of this, our standard -init method will in all probability SEGV, or at least overwrite random memory, as the 'base' initialiser will return a block of memory that is the size of the CF object, not the subclassed ObjC object, and any additional  variables will be outside that block.
 Whoops!

 So, we want our -init method to return the original block of memory, but with the 'base' part initialised correctly.
 In addition, we want our dealloc method to get called.
 How are we going to go about this?